Abu al-Hasan al-Ahwazi

-Abu al-Hasan al-Ahvazi (ابوالحسن اهوازی) was a Persian mathematician and astronomer of the 4th AH/10th CE and 5th AH/11th CE centuries.
+Abu al-Hasan al-Ahwazi, also known as Abu al-Hasan al-Ahvazi (ابوالحسن اهوازی) was a Persian mathematician and astronomer of the 4th AH/10th CE and 5th AH/11th CE centuries.
 His name suggests that he was originally from Ahvaz, now in modern Iran.
 The Iranian scholar Al-Biruni mentioned his name in his works, an indication that Ahvazi's works were considered to be important.
 Ahvazi mentioned the Iranian astronomer and mathematician Abū Ja'far al-Khāzin in one of his books.
 Since Al-Khazin died in 360 AH (c.
 982 CE), it can be concluded that the final years of Ahvazi's life was contemporaneous to Biruni's childhood.

 Ahvazi's book Sharh al-maqala al-ashira min kitab uqlidus is extant.

 K. al-Amtal al-musammā bi-l-Fara'id wa-l-qala'id, a work previously attributed to another author, was probably written by Abū l-Ḥasan al-Ahwazi (d.
 428/1037) It contains eight chapters of original sayings that were intended to be understood as proverbs.